 Is the Bergen Card Worth it?

-I feel like this requires a lot of math, but I was curious, so I did it.
+This requires a lot of math, but I was curious, so I did it.

 We were given complimentary Bergen cards, but a 24-hour Bergen card costs NOK 280 (about US $30).
 I had many, many plans for that Bergen card, but alas, we slept more than I intended.
 In 24 hours, we experienced the following: the Skyss light rail (NOK 38 each way if tickets are purchased beforehand), the Floibanen funicular (discounted, saved NOK 60), and Troldhaugen (saved NOK 55).
 Total cost: NOK 191.